-Back in 2016 after we have seen Clint Eastwood’sSully, a friend—a real movie guy—had said he had seen Brace For Impact and probably on this account found the movie slow.
+Back in 2016 after we had seen Clint Eastwood’sSully, a friend—a real movie guy—had said he had seen Brace For Impact and probably on this account found the movie slow.
 At Rotten Tomatoes, it does over 80 percent on both sides.
 We didn’t let my friend’s remark dampen our enthusiasm and thoroughly enjoyed the movie.
 As I am a romantic case about the human race, there’s no surprise here.
 My detractors often say that humans on the whole will not be reasonable and feed on self-destruction.
 My retort—always the same—even if in the end, we don’t make it, we came down from the trees and built skyscrapers.
 It’s a wonderful accomplishment for a humble two-legged mammal.
 We kicked out the monkey in us (almost completely) and learned to love, not just in the small tribes where we evolved, but even today, given the right prerequisites: human rights, democracy, religious tolerance, property, law and order and so forth.
 Here are some other stories; examples of why a large percentage of humans are as heroic as Sully.

 On Thursday, just days before Halloween, 2011, a small charter plane crashed on a busy highway 900 meters from the Vancouver International Airport.
 People hurried over from their homes or passersbys on bicycles raced to the scene; they left their cars in the middle of the road and scurried into the flaming wreck.
 All to rescue the 9 passengers and crew, to carry them to safety.
 Intense heat radiated and thick black plumes billowed.
 People went right up to the fuselage and pulled the unfortunates out, taking great risks with their lives, not knowing if it was about to explode.
 They had an exceedingly brief time to get them out of a fiery hulk.
 Three minutes tops!
 The thing is, eight of the nine were saved, all but the pilot.
 He burned to death; he had struggled valiantly with his copilot to make it to the airport with a crippled plane, and in aviation terms, missed by an inch.
 (The co-pilot since this time, has also died of his injuries and burns).
 This is a little slice of life: so many people came to help that you should be proud to be in this subclass of mammal, homo sapiens.